ENGLISH LAVENDER

 Roosmaryn

-Salvia Rosmarinus.
+Salvia rosmarinus

 Countries of origin: Africa, Europe, Western Asia, and the Mediterranean

-Rosemary plants are challenging to grow from seed, and gardeners might find more success propagating from stem cuttings, layering, or division of established plants.
-Cuttings proliferate in good conditions and should be ready for outdoor planting in about 8 weeks.
+Rosemary plants are difficult to grow from seed, and gardeners might find more success propagating from stem cuttings, layering, or division of established plants.Cuttings grow quickly in good conditions and should be ready for outdoor planting in about 8 weeks.

-Requirements (location, soil, light, water, frost, warnings):
+Requirements: location, soil, light, water, frost, warnings

 It tolerates drought, partial shade, salt, heavy pruning, and most soil types except clay.
 However, it has a low tolerance for wet, humid environments.
 It grows best in at least six hours daily of sunlight in well-drained soil in a garden bed or large pot.
 It’s a perennial herb and quite hardy.
-It is somewhat drought-resistant and can also withstand pretty cold conditions.
+It is somewhat drought-resistant and can also withstand fairly cold conditions.

 Benefits for bees